Narrative on Ellen Carey

 Lyle Rexer, curator, The Edge of Vision: The Rise of Abstraction in Photography (Aperture) www.aperture.org and Photography’s Antiquarian Avant-Garde: New Wave in Old Processes (Abrams).

-Polaroid Artists Support Program (1983-1987, 2002); Connecticut Commission on the Arts (2001,1998); Te Foundation Award (1999); Grover Foundation, Greater Hartford Arts Council (1997); Massachusetts Council on the Arts, New Works (1986); New York State Federation for Artists in (1986); NEA-National Endowment for the Arts (1984); Light Works (1980); (CAPS) Creative Artists Public Service (1979).
-Ellen Carey has given hundreds of lectures, upcoming Penumbra Foundation (NY)-2016.
+Andy Warhol Foundation for the Visual Arts (2017); Polaroid Artists Support Program (1983-1988; 2002); CT Commission on the Arts (2001,1998); Te Foundation (1999); Grover Foundation-Greater Hartford Arts (1997); MASS Council: New Works (1986); NY State Federation for Artists (1986); National Endowment for the Arts (1984); Light Works (1980); (CAPS) Creative Artists Public Service (1979).